dbt-labs/docs.getdbt.com/website/docs/docs/core/pip-install.md

 ### Installing the adapter

 Once you decide [which adapter](/docs/supported-data-platforms) you're using, you can install using the command line.
-Beginning in v1.8, you must install both dbt Core and the desired adapter because `dbt-core` has been decoupled from the adapter installation.
+Beginning in v1.8, installing an adapter no longer automatically installs `dbt-core`.
+This is because adapters and dbt Core versions have been decoupled from each other so we no longer want to overwrite existing dbt-core installations.

 <VersionBlock firstVersion="1.8">